-- In the event a student scores <80% on an examination in any course, they will be required to complete a remediation assignment. - Students will be required to meet with either the course instructor or the Academic Director to review the examination and get their remediation assignment within 1 week of the exam. - Assignments will vary per instructor and material covered, but may include the following: - Additional guestions for the student to research - High-Impact Notes: one-page summaries of particular disease processes - Repeating assignments including H&Ps, SOAP notes, practical exams, etc. - The goal of the remediation assignment is to ensure the student has a thorough understanding of any material that was missed on the original examination and is not meant to be a punishment. - Failure to complete remediation assignments will result in a failing course grade and be subject to policies regarding academic standing including professional and/or academic probation. - All students will be evaluated at mid-semester with their advisor. - Any student with a course average of below 80% in any course at mid-semester will be placed on academic probation. - Academic probation will serve as an official warning for the student and faculty to be aware that they are having academic difficulty. - Students must meet with their academic advisor to formulate a remediation plan that will serve as a guide for improvement for the remainder of the semester.
+• In the event a student scores <80% on an examination in any course, they will be required to complete a remediation assignment.

-- If the course grade is 80% or above at the end of the semester, they will no longer be on academic probation. - If the course grade is below 80% at the end of the semester, they will have to take a comprehensive remediation exam for the course(s) in which the student scored below 80%. - Students must successfully pass the comprehensive remediation exam with 80% or higher to continue in the program. - The comprehensive remediation exam will include material from the entire semester, and the questions will be new, written specifically for this exam.
-Questions from prior examinations will not be included in the comprehensive remediation exam. - Students are allowed 2 comprehensive remediation exams throughout the didactic year.
+- Students will be required to meet with either the course instructor or the Academic Director to review the examination and get their remediation assignment within 1 week of the exam. - The goal of the remediation assignment is to ensure the student has a thorough understanding of any material that was missed on the original examination and is not meant to be a punishment. - Failure to complete remediation assignments will result in a failing course grade and be subject to policies regarding academic standing including professional and/or academic probation. - All students will be evaluated at mid-semester with their advisor. - Any student with a course average of below 80% in any course at mid-semester will be placed on academic probation. - Academic probation will serve as an official warning for the student and faculty to be aware that they are having academic difficulty. - Students must meet with their academic advisor and/or student success coach to formulate a remediation plan that will serve as a guide for improvement for the remainder of the semester. - If the course grade is 80% or above at the end of the semester, they will no longer be on academic probation. - If the course grade is below 80% at the end of the semester, they will have to take a comprehensive remediation exam for the course(s) in which the student scored below 80%. - Students must successfully pass the comprehensive remediation exam with 80% or higher to continue in the program. - The comprehensive remediation exam will include material from the entire semester, and the questions will be new, written specifically for this exam. - Questions from prior examinations will not be included in the comprehensive remediation exam. - Students are allowed 2 comprehensive remediation exams throughout the didactic year.
 If a student uses both comprehensive remediation exams and then is unsuccessful in passing an additional course (overall grade <80%), the student will be recommended for dismissal from the Program. - Students may only use 1 comprehensive remediation exam per course. - At the end of the didactic year, PA faculty will review each student's performance, including Summative Examinations & PACKRAT (Physician Assistant Core Knowledge Examination) scores, to determine if a student is considered at-risk for failing the PANCE.
 At-risk is defined as a student who received a failing grade in any course, placed on academic probation, scored below 80% on any summative examination, or scored less than the national average on PACKRAT.
 Any student considered at-risk will be enrolled in a Clinical Year PANCE Preparation Mentorship Plan with the PA faculty to analyze the student's strengths and areas of needed improvement, and create a personalized plan for improvement.